joaoricardoM/JPBlocker/README.md

 # JPBlocker
-JP Blocker is an Unwanted Content Block software developed by João Rafas S.A.
+JP Blocker is an Unwanted Content Block software developed by João Rafa S.A.